 Revelation Chapter 9

-Few at this time are aware of Satan’s physical appearing on the earth during the last days.
-There is a growing tendency of mankind not to believe that Satan even exists.
+Few at this time are aware of Satan's physical appearing on the earth during the last days.
+There is a growing tendency of humanity, not to believe that Satan even exists.
 Up until the time of the fifth trumpet, Satan has chosen to remain in the shadows and not to expose himself.
 Four portions of Daniel and Revelation describe his literal, physical appearance on the earth during the last days.
-The fact that Satan’s appearance is discussed four times in these two prophetic books should give us some idea of the magnitude of this event.
-Revelation 9:1-11 is the first portion to be looked at.
-Satan has made brief appearances on the earth in the past, but he has chosen to remain in the dark and having people believe he doesn’t even exist.
-We are told that he “deceives the whole world” (Revelation 12:9) and what better way to deceive mankind than to get us to believe that he does not even exist and there is nothing to fear from him?
+The fact that Satan's appearance is discussed four times in these two prophetic books should give us some indication of the magnitude of this event.
+Revelation 9:1-11 is the first portion to be examined.
+Satan has made brief appearances on the earth in the past, but he has chosen to remain in the dark and having people believe he doesn't even exist.
+We are told that he "deceives the whole world" (Revelation 12:9) and what better way to deceive humanity than to get us to believe that he does not even exist and therefore, there is nothing to fear from him?

 Has he been successful in practicing his deceptions?
 You be the judge.
-Most people do not believe that such a being exists, and if they do, they believe he is some kind of a beast with cloven feet, two horns and bat wings who lives in hell.
+Most people do not believe that such a being exists, and if they do, they think he is a beast with cloven feet, two horns and bat wings who lives in hell.
 The further from the truth in their understanding of him, the less they believe they have to fear him.
-But the Bible declares him to be a fallen angel of the highest stature, once beautiful and intelligent and becoming so deceptive that he led a third of the angels (200,000,000) in heaven into rebellion against Elohim’s authority.
+But the Bible declares him to be a fallen angel of the highest stature, once beautiful and intelligent and becoming so deceptive that he led a third of the angels (200,000,000) in heaven into rebellion against Elohim's authority.

-There is much in Revelation that truly seems to be symbolic.
+There is much in Revelation that seems to be symbolic.
 John is doing his best to describe what is being shown him, and he clothes his description with language that was familiar to him.
 In Revelation 9:2-3, language is used to describe what appears on earth once Satan releases his confederate angels from the bottomless pit.
-Verses 3-11 of this chapter explain what they will be doing and what they cannot do because though Satan and his angels are permitted by Elohim to do certain things, Elohim puts limitations upon them just as He did when He gave Satan permission to attack Job (Job 1-2).
+Verses 3-11 of this chapter explain what they will be doing and what they cannot do because though Satan and his angels are permitted by Elohim to do certain things, Elohim puts limitations upon them just as He did when He allowed Satan to attack Job (Job 1-2).